icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/index.md

 ---
-title: Overview
+title: IceRPC for Ice users
-description: IceRPC for Ice users
+description: Learn about how to IceRPC compares to Ice
 ---

 ## Learn the basics